Overview of IVD Regulation

-Pre-IDE submissions and meetings are strictly voluntary, and any comments or recommendations made in the review of protocols or during these meetings are not binding on the manufacturer or the Agency.
-A submission made under the pre-IDE process is not an official IDE application as described at 21 CFR Part 812.
+Pre-Submissions and meetings are strictly voluntary, and any comments or recommendations made in the review of protocols or during these meetings are not binding on the manufacturer or the Agency.

-- An IDE permits device to be shipped lawfully for the purpose of conducting investigations without complying with requirements of the FD&C Act that apply to devices in commercial distribution.
+- An IDE permits devices to be shipped lawfully for the purpose of conducting investigations without complying with requirements of the FD&C Act that apply to devices in commercial distribution.

 - Many IVDs are exempt from IDE requirements.